everest3d/boxyto/README.md

 // To reset/release a segment
 dynamicSegment.Release();
 ```
+What if you would like to use boxyto memory manager with std containers?
+No pro

 #### Using Containers
 We will assume that we have configured DynamicSegment, also we will use Everest::Array for example
 ```